Klingenthal: Economy

-While traditionally, the town has been a manufacturing center of musical instruments, it is also a ski resort.
-One of the main branches of Klingenthal's today's economy is tourism.
+While traditionally, the town has been a manufacturing center of musical instruments, it is a ski resort.
+One of the main branches of Klingenthal's economy is tourism.
 It is home to the Baroque Zum Friedefürsten round church.

-In 2005 Vogtlandarena was ready for use and there are now competitions in the Nordic Combined World Cup and Ski Jumping World Cup.
-It has already been a national centre for ski jumping during GDR time.
+In 2005 the Vogtland Arena was finished and competitions in the Nordic Combined World Cup and Ski Jumping World Cup have been held there.
+It had been a national center for ski jumping when Klingenthal was part of the German Democratic Republic (East Germany).